Alysia Marburger (Courtesy Clinton County Sheriff’s Office)

 - Clinton in Clinton County

-The Clinton County Sheriff’s Office, the Camanche Police Department, the Clinton Police Department and the Iowa Division of Criminal Investigation are working to collect evidence, and the investigation is ongoing.
+The Clinton County Sheriff’s Office, the Camanche Police Department, the Clinton Police Department and the Iowa Division of Criminal Investigation worked together on the murder investigation.

-The Iowa State Medical Examiner’s Office in Ankeny conducted an autopsy two days after Marburger’s body was found, but the cause of her death is still undetermined, said Clinton County Sheriff’s Sgt.
+The Iowa State Medical Examiner’s Office in Ankeny conducted an autopsy two days after Marburger’s body was found, but the cause of her death was still undetermined, Clinton County Sheriff’s Sgt.
 Steve Cundiff told the Clinton Herald in an article dated Oct.
-13, 2009)
+13, 2009.

 Miss Marburger lived with her parents at 608 River Street in Sabula, Iowa.
 She was the mother of a 10-month-old child and attended Clinton Community College.

 John Marburger said he last saw his daughter when she left the family home the morning of Oct.
 6 and headed for school at Clinton Community College.

 Marburger drove a white 2002 4-door Hyundai Sonata with a University of Iowa license plate that read: MISSLEO.
 The rear passenger side tail light was broken out and had been taped, and there were scratches on the rear passenger door.
 Cundiff said the vehicle was found on 11th Avenue South in Clinton before her body was discovered.